FAQs: FOODWASTE PROJECT:

 Putting another bin out is a physical challenge.

-• Our foodwaste collection bins are easy to hold and carry and are half the size of the recycle bins.
+• We chose our foodwaste collection bins so they are easy to hold and carry and are half the size of the recycle bins.

 I don’t have space to store extra bins